Potts model on recursive lattices: some new exact results: Introduction

-The paper is organized as follows: In Sec. \ref{method} we explain the general method and illustrate its use by solving the $L_y=2$ and $L_y=3$ square ladders for which the results are already known \cite{Shrock2000388,Chang02}.
-Next, in Sec. \ref{new_results} we present new exact results for arbitrarily long strips of width $L_y=2$ for the kagom\'e, diced and `shortest path'\footnote{This lattice will be introduced in Sec. \ref{sh_path}.
+The paper is organized as follows: In Sec. \ref{method} we explain the general method and reproduce some known results \cite{Shrock2000388,Chang02}.
+Next, in Sec. \ref{simple} we illustrate the use of the method by solving a few different narrow strips of width $L_y=2$.
+We present new exact results for arbitrarily long strips of width $L_y=2$ for the kagome, diced and `shortest path'\footnote{This lattice will be introduced in Sec. \ref{sh_path}.
 It corresponds to a square lattice plus a graph inside each square that has a topology identical to that of the shortest path joining all four corners.} lattices.
 In order to demonstrate the versatility of the procedure, in Sec. \ref{ornamented} we obtain the exact solution of a $L_y=3$ strip corresponding to a mixture of triangular and square lattices, which additionally has periodic attachments of segments of a different strip.
 Lastly, in Sec. \ref{step-dependent} we analyze an interesting case of a non-periodic lattice for which the transfer matrix becomes step-dependent.
 Conclusions and prospects for future work are discussed in Sec. \ref{conc}.